Monday, October 21, 2024

 If the server uses a forward serve brushing the ball from my left to right, my return will tend to fly off to my right, so I hit back towards my left to keep it on the table.
 Again, I hit towards where their racquet came from.

 BUT, in competitive table tennis games, the server is adding a lot of deception and hitting the ball in such a way that it's hard to see which axis they are on (this is a great line from Ping to Pong's video).
+And good players, to make it even harder to follow, will throw the ball high in the air so in watching ball, you cannot see their paddle's position until the ball falls back down.

-.
-Here for instance is a video which analyses the tomahawk, pendulum, hook, reverse pendulum, and so on.
+Here's his video which analyses the tomahawk, pendulum, hook, reverse pendulum, and so on.

 So now I need to recognize a reverse pendulum serve and send it back to the server's backhand.
 Also, the hook and tomahawk.
 And send them back to the server's backhand.